EOSIO/eosio.cdt/docs/06_how-to-guides/10_wasm-unit-test-framework/10_how-to-test-a-contract.md

 ### 6. Implement the Test Method

 Now it is time to add your implementation for the unit test method.
-In the below example we create one account `hello`, another one `wasmunittest`, we set the code for the contract `hello` to the `test` account and then we send an action `hi` to that the `test` account with `wasmunittest` parameter.
+In the below example we create one account `hello`, another one `wasmunittest`, we set the code for the contract `hello` to the `test` account and then we send an action `hi` to the `test` account with `wasmunittest` parameter using the `active` permission.

 ```
 TEST_CASE_METHOD(first_tests_fixture, "Action hi::send", "[send]") {